by Karen Pinchin

 Once we arrive, the boat’s four divers—lanky, clean-cut, and ranging in age from late 20s to 40s—pull on dry suits, starting at the feet.
 The sealed suits fit over their t-shirts and sweatpants, but they leak and are prone to punctures (“sea urchins are all quill,” Holland says) so frigid, five-degree water often starts trickling in after a few minutes under.
 The divers haul on heavy oxygen tanks as Holland explains how each man is a small business, a contractor who owns his own gear and is responsible for maintenance and upkeep.

 In the 1950s and 1960s, a small number of urchins were harvested in this area around Christmas, but the industry only took off in the late 1980s, responding to demand from Asia.
-Holland’s license is one of 18 for this area, but he says only six or seven are actively used.
-Some owners are getting old, and some don’t see the value in heading out on the water.
-While diving on Holland’s license, it’s every man for himself; the quantity and quality of urchins collected by each diver determines how much each makes that day.
+Holland’s licence is one of 18 for the area, but he says only six or seven are actively used.
+Some owners are getting old, and others don’t see the value in heading out on the water.
+While diving on Holland’s licence, it’s every man for himself; the quantity and quality of urchins collected by each diver determines how much each makes that day.
 “If they suck, they suck,” says Holland.
 In addition to being the boat’s captain, Holland also dives himself for urchins, which are sold in bulk directly to local distributor Fresh Atlantic Seafoods.

 Like what you’re reading?
 The Deep is a reader-supported publication, so consider subscribing to support more of this kind of in-depth, independent journalism in Atlantic Canada, and get access to a full year of The Deep.
 It only takes a second to subscribe!